DepartureLabsIC/quark-checkout/packages/quark-checkout/README.md

 Once you have instantiated the `checkout` Function we can begin creating a basket with a couple of transaction items.

-## Basket structure

-- `basket` The basket is a list of transaction items, defined by the merchant, that contains the data necessary for the checkout:
-  - `name` - the name of the checked out product. e.g. “Spoon”
-  - `value` - the value of the checkout out product.
-Specified as fractional units of an ICP token—called e8s—as a whole number, where one e8 is the smallest unit of an ICP token.
-For example, 1.05000000 is 1 ICP and 5000000 e8s.
-  - `token` - the token used for the transaction of this basket item.
-Note: at this moment we only support ICP
-  - `description` - optional description of the checked out product. e.g. “Used to eat soup”

 ## Cross-tab communication